liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Musica: \[…Miss, can ya read people's minds?\]

 Petra: \[I cannot.
-I do sometimes wish I could read them.\]
+I do sometimes wish I could though.\]

 Sometimes, Ram and Otto and the others said and did things that made you think they could read others's minds.
-Still, putting aside Otto, who makes tactless remarks, she wanted to learn from Ram's keen foresight.
+Still, putting aside the Otto who makes tactless remarks, she wanted to learn from Ram's keen foresight.

 That was because her goal was to absorb all the strengths of everyone